-In this work, we aim to improve upon the existing taxonomic schemes for minor bodies in three aspects.
-First, we introduce a method which enables to classify both complete and partial observations.
+In this work we aim to methodologically improve upon the existing taxonomic schemes for minor bodies with regard to three aspects.
+First, we introduce a method which enables the classification of complete and partial observations.
 This offers consistent class definitions across the \abbr{visible-near-infrared}{VisNIR} region.
-Second, the visual albedo $p_V$ is re-introduced into the taxonomy observables, solving the degeneracy of the \class{X}-complex as primary consequence.
-Third, asteroids are classified in a probabilistic model, yielding a vector of class probabilities rather than a definite class assignment, which enables to identify taxonomic outliers and transitional populations.
+Second, the visual albedo $p_V$ is reintroduced into the taxonomy observables, solving the degeneracy of the \class{X}-complex as a primary consequence.
+Third, asteroids are classified in a probabilistic model, yielding a vector of class probabilities rather than a definite class assignment, which enables taxonomic outliers and transitional populations to be identified.

+In addition to the methodological advancement, we further aim to align the scheme of taxonomic classes with advancements in the understanding of asteroid surface compositions acquired over the last decade.
+Studies such as \citet{TheFractionOfRivkin2012}, \citet{MultipleAndFaVernaz2014,Vernazza_2015}, and \citet{ARadarSurveyShepar2015} have combined observational evidence for several asteroid and meteorite connections which show that the classes in the current schemes do not reflect mineralogical groups.
+While this is acceptable a priori as taxonomies are built on spectroscopic data alone, by taking into account the multi-observable studies we believe that a correction is acceptable and necessary.

-In \cref{sec:method}, we outline the collection of the observational data used in this study, as well as the methodological advancement of the clustering strategy with respect to previous taxonomies. \Cref{sec:results} outlines the clustering results and the strategy of identifying compositional classes.
+In \cref{sec:method} we outline the collection of the observational data used in this study, as well as the methodological advancement of the clustering strategy with respect to previous taxonomies.
+In \Cref{sec:results} we outline the clustering results and the strategy of identifying compositional classes.
 These classes are then discussed in detail in \cref{sec:discussion}.
-In \cref{sec:classification}, we investigate degeneracies between the classes in this taxonomy and compare the classifications of asteroids in this study to the ones in the literature.
-A tool to classify asteroid observations in the framework of this taxonomy is presented.
+In \cref{sec:classification} we investigate degeneracies between the classes in this taxonomy and compare the classifications of asteroids in this study to those in the literature.
+The \texttt{classy} tool to classify asteroid observations in the framework of this taxonomy is presented.
 Finally, we draw conclusions and give an outlook in \cref{sec:conclusion}.